OVYA/prometheus-borg-exporter/README.md

  * Node Exporter with textfile collector
  * [Borg](https://github.com/borgbackup/borg)

-## Install
+## Installation

 You must install this node exporter in each host that you want to monitor.
+Note that an Archlinux package is available [here](https://git.h.oluflorenzen.de/finkregh/archlinux-prometheus-borg-exporter).

 ### With the Makefile